 Tomato Grafting – North Carolina State University

 Tomato Grafting for Disease Resistance and Increased Productivity – Sustainable Research & Education (SARE) Fact Sheet.

-Vegetable Grafting, A research-based information portal.
+Vegetable Grafting (vegetablegrafting.org).
+A portal designed to deliver current research-based information on the preparation, use, evaluation and purchase of grafted vegetable plants.
 Supported by the Specialty Crop Research Initiative (SCRI) of the UDSA and NIFA.

 Vegetable Grafting – The University of Arizona

 Video showing graft healing.
 This 1-minute time lapse video shows the successful formation of a graft union in a 'Celebrity' tomato plant over a ten day period.
 By Kyle Craig.